ACC-Collab: An Actor-Critic Approach to Multi-Agent LLM Collaboration: Methodology

 \subsection{Partial Trajectory Reward}

 To address the inter-round dependencies of the above optimization, we proposed a scheme that allows us to determine the ``goodness" of a given response $z^{(t)}$ (from either the actor or the critic) for any $t\leq T$.
 Consider a conversation between the actor and the critic that was paused at time $t$, i.e., the most recent response is $z^{(t)}$.
-To assess the goodness of $z^{(t)}$, one might ask \emph{how likely the debate procedure will converge to the correct answer $y$ at round $T$}, given that the procedure is already at response $z^{(t)}$.
+To assess the goodness of $z^{(t)}$, one might ask \emph{how likely the deliberation procedure will converge to the correct answer $y$ at round $T$}, given that the procedure is already at response $z^{(t)}$.
 Formally, we can define this as

-Intuitively, the partial reward captures the expectation of arriving at the correct answer $y$ through debate starting at round $t$ with generation $z^{(t)}$.
-In practice, $r(z^{(t)}, x, y)$ can be estimated by learning the reward structure $r$ or by using heuristics such as one-step roll-out, i.e., Monte Carlo estimation.
-Empirically, we observe that one-step roll-out heuristics are effective in producing high-quality training data and have the added benefit of being significantly more efficient than learning-based approaches.
+Intuitively, the partial reward captures the expectation of arriving at the correct answer $y$ through deliberation starting at round $t$ with generation $z^{(t)}$.
+In practice, $r(z^{(t)}, x, y)$ can be estimated by learning the reward $r$ or by using heuristics such as one-step roll-out, i.e., Monte Carlo estimation.

+In our experiments, we use one-step roll-out heuristics, i.e. simulating an additional deliberation round multiple times from response \( z^{(t)} \).
+The reward \( r(z^{(t)}, x, y) \) is set as the average accuracy of these simulations.
+Empirically, we find this approach effective for generating high-quality training data.
+We leave learning-based reward functions for future work.

-Our objective will then be to optimize the actor and critic, $\theta_a, \theta_c$, so that the responses produced by these models at each timestep $t$, namely $z^{(t)}$, maximize $r(z^{(t)}, x, y)$.
-That is, we optimize the actor and the critic so that at each timestep $t$, they give a response $z^{(t)}$ which has a high probability of leading the debate to converge to the correct answer at time $T$.
+Our objective will then be to optimize the parameters of the actor and critic, $\theta_a, \theta_c$, so that the responses produced by these agents at each timestep $t$, namely $z^{(t)}$, maximize $r(z^{(t)}, x, y)$.
+That is, we optimize the actor and the critic so that at each timestep $t$, they give a response $z^{(t)}$ which has a high probability of leading the deliberation to converge to the correct answer at time $T$.

 To optimize the objective in Eq. \ref{eq:main_max_max}, we will utilize preference optimization, a standard technique in LLM training.
 Using the iterative maximization scheme described above, we first have to gather pairwise preference data for both the actor and the critic.
 In the following sections, we first detail our process for generating this preference data before delving into the optimization procedure.